-You can increase the size of database nodes after creation, but because of data integrity risks, you cannot downsize them.
+You can increase the number or size of database nodes at any time.
+However, because of data integrity risks, you cannot downsize nodes.

-Choose a unique database cluster name.
-You can accept the automatically-generated name for the database or choose a custom name.
-Names must be between 3 - 63 characters long and consist only of alphanumeric characters and dashes.
+Choose a name: You can leave the automatically-generated name for the database or choose a custom name.
+Names must be unique, be between 3 and 63 characters long, and only contain alphanumeric characters, dashes, and periods.

 When you’re ready, click the Create a Database Cluster button.